RI.gov R.I. Government Agencies | Privacy Policy |

 How old do I have to be to register to vote?

-You may register to vote before you turn 18, but you must be 18 on election day in order to vote.
+You may register to vote if you are at least 16-years-old.
+However, you must be 18-years-old on Election Day in order to vote.

 How do I find out where I vote?